fahek/water-pump-controller-tto5/README.md

 For testing the circuit, the outputs (including the pump output) can be connected to LEDs or as in the test board to a 7-segment display.
 In the test board the pump output corresponds to the top segment.
 The inputs can be connected to DIP switches.
-The clock should be set to 32768 Hz (2^15 Hz), the reset signal should provide a power-on reset and optionally a manual reset that might be handy for testing.
+The clock should be set to 32768 Hz (2^15 Hz).
+The reset signal should provide a power-on reset and optionally a manual reset that might be handy for testing.
 In the minimal setup, the last three bidirectional I/O pins should be connected via separate resistors to GND.
 Connecting them directly to GND should be okay as well for a quick test.
-The pins can be outputs that should only be driven to low in this case, but do not connect them directly to VCC.
+These pins can be outputs that should only be driven to low in this case, but do not connect them directly to VCC.
 The other I/O pins can be left open or connected to GND to avoid floating pins.
-This can be done directly or via pull-down resistors to plan ahead for more tests with additional circuitry.
+The connection to GND can be done directly or via pull-down resistors to plan ahead for more tests with additional circuitry.

 #### Timer Disabled